-As the orbits of the Moon about the Earth and the Earth around the Sun are not circular, the distance to every one of these bodies shifts.
+As the Moon's orbits about the Earth and the Earth around the Sun are not circular, the distance to every one of these bodies shifts.
 Since the strength of gravitational attraction is resolved, to some extent, by the distance between the objects, as the distances change, so too does the strength of the tide-raising forces.

 The distance-related solar tide-generated force changes over a period of 365.26 days.
-Just like the case with the Moon and the Earth, where the Earth is nearest to the Sun, likewise moves around the Earth's orbit.
+Like the case with the Moon and the Earth, where the Earth is nearest to the Sun, it likewise moves around the Earth's orbit.
 However, this is delayed as it takes 20,930 years to finish the circuit.

 The Impact of this Present Reality on the Tidal Bulges

 The continents' arrangement has made the world's three major water basins- the Pacific, Atlantic, and Indian Oceans.
 The sections of connecting water are generally small; thus, comprehensively, the tide's movement is limited inside individual sea basins.
 As evolved by the equilibrium theory, the tidal bulge should now be considered an exceptionally long-wave caught inside every basin.